amd/UIF/README.md

     ```
     **Note:** If you are switching containers and the build folder already exists in the inference-server folder, use `--regen --clean` flags to regenerate CMakeFiles and do a clean build to avoid any issues.

-3. For PyTorch+ZenDNN only:

-    Convert the downloaded PyTorch eager model to TorchScript Model ([Exporting to TorchScript docs](https://pytorch.org/tutorials/advanced/cpp_export.html#converting-to-torch-script-via-tracing)).

-    To convert the model to the TorchScript model, follow these steps:

-    1. Use the PyTorch Python API.
-Install requirements with the following command:
-        ```
-        pip3 install -r tools/zendnn/requirements.txt
-        ```
-    2. To convert the model to the TorchScript Model, execute the following:
-        ```
-        python tools/zendnn/convert_to_torchscript.py --graph external/pytorch_models/resnet50_pretrained.pth
-        ```

 #### Python API